sourcegraph/about/handbook/engineering/hiring/software-engineer-code-insights.md

 ## Your responsibilities

-- Work closely with a PM and a designer to implement a high-quality UI for code insights using React, SCSS and TypeScript.
+- Work closely with a Product Manager and Product Designer to implement a high-quality UI for code insights using React, SCSS, and TypeScript.
 - Actively shape the direction and participate in the planning of the features we're going to build, e.g. by writing and reviewing [RFCs](https://about.sourcegraph.com/handbook/communication/rfcs).
 - Build accessible UIs that other engineers and engineering leaders love using.
 - Collaborate with backend engineers to define the ideal APIs needed to deliver on the desired user experience.